ABOUT DR. DUFFY

 enable her to expertly build her client's capacity to effectively address real-world challenges.

-As an applied system scientist, Dr. Duffy brings focus and flow to a broad range of complex issues including, poverty alleviation, job creation,
+As an applied system scientist, Dr. Duffy brings focus and flow to complex social issues including, poverty alleviation, job creation,

 livelihood development, income generation, enterprise